Kendall Jenner Stomps Through LAX in Cannabis Socks & Yeezy Python Boots

 The calf-high python leather boots feature a pointed-toe profile and 3.5-inch block heel.
 A pair from Yeezy’s season 4 collection is currently available on eBay for $1,869.99.

-She complemented the chic stompers with a comfy outfit that included black Adidas track pants, a hoodie and a cropped top that flashed her runway-ready body.
+She complemented the chic stompers with a comfy outfit that included a Yeezy hoodie and a cropped top that flashed her runway-ready body, and black Adidas track pants ($42.50).

 The entrepreneur is fond of supporting West’s Yeezy line, as well as her own Kendall + Kylie collection of footwear with her sister Kylie Jenner.